21 Aug 2021

 Throwbacks: Magic Weekend 2007

-For this week's Throwback Thursday, we look back at the first ever edition of the Magic Weekend
+We look back at the first ever edition of the Magic Weekend

-The first ever Magic Weekend was held in Cardiff’s Millennium Stadium in 2007, where the Giants took on Wakefield Trinity (or Wakefield Wildcats, as they were known back then).
+With the Giants 2021 Magic Weekend in the books against Wakefield Trinity, we look at the first ever Magic Weekend was held in Cardiff’s Millennium Stadium in 2007, where the Giants took on Wakefield Trinity (or Wakefield Wildcats, as they were known back then).

 The set of fixtures back then saw them try to get in as many derbies as possible for the event, with the likes of St Helens facing Wigan, Leeds facing Bradford, and of course the Giants facing Wakey.